 The preconcentration of wastewater is accomplished using a new technology based on the principle of Forward Osmosis (FO).
 This is the key step in the production of clean water without nutrients (pathogenic) microorganisms and organic micropollutants (OMP) in a concentrated wastewater stream, which can then be treated with greater energy-efficiency, and from which resources can more easily be recovered.
 FO is already being applied to a limited extent to industrial wastewater, but has yet to be used for sewage water.

 In this project we are working, using FO as the enabling technology, in three subprojects, supported by pilot and parallel laboratory research.
 This involves studying the extraction of water, energy and resources at different scales.
 First and foremost, the FO technology itself is the target of research, alongside anaerobic treatment, nutrient extraction and micropollutant removal.
 The possible applications for the resources are also part of the research.

+From laboratory and pilot research using FO technology, it was found that membrane fouling and salt leakage pose the most prominent challenges.
+Successful control measures have been taken aimed at membrane fouling.
 At the conclusion of the project we will have sufficient information about the technical and economic potential of the CoRe Water concept, to be able to assess whether it is a full-fledged new alternative for the treatment of sewage wastewater, and whether we know enough about both the overall energy balance and the economic feasibility of the concept.
 We will also have gained insight into the opportunities for the reuse of water, energy and resources (applications) extracted from the FO’s concentrate.